 The Best and Worst Shit We Saw at SXSW 2018

-Some of our favorites of the week in Austin included Rico Nasty, Mozzy, IDLES, Starcrawler, Goat Girl, Valee, an Uber driver, and more.
+Some of our favourites of the week in Austin included Rico Nasty, Mozzy, IDLES, Starcrawler, Goat Girl, Valee, an Uber driver, and more.

 Photo by Johnny Nunez/WireImage/Getty Images